-Groups must notify the ECQ of their dedicated campaign bank account details as part of their application to register the group.
+Candidates (or their agent) must notify the ECQ of their dedicated campaign bank account details within 5 business days of announcing their intention to be a candidate in the election.

-If any account details change, the agent of the group must notify the ECQ within 5 business days of the change.
+If any account details change, the ECQ must be notified within 5 business days.

-Bank account details can be updated through the ECQ's Self Service Portal.
+Bank account details can be provided or updated in the ECQ's Self Service Portal.

-The dedicated campaign bank account details will also need to be provided as part of each candidate's nomination process.
+The dedicated campaign bank account details will also need to be provided as part of the nomination process.
 Nominations cannot be accepted without these details.